thomascherickal/linto-skills-core/README.md

 Here are crucial LinTo skill, without them a process will possibly can't be guaranteed to work the expected way

 ## LinTo Skills
-Here a brief resume of LinTo core skills by categories
+Here is the recommanded skills to be used for LinTO Here a brief resume of LinTo core skills by categories.

 ### STT
 Regroup the STT (Speach To Text) nodes that will allow to transcript in text what is say to LinTo